dheurtev/dheurtev/notes/python-os-path-methods.md

 # Python Standard Library (v.
-3.11) - os - List of methods
+3.11) - os.path - List of methods

 Note: Most is copy pasted from the standard library documentation.